 What is your favorite part of heading out to a new location?

 I actually love the uncertainty.
 When I’m in a new location, whether it’s in Africa or the UK, there’s a nervous excitement that’s almost tangible.
 It stems from the anticipation of what I might encounter and how I’m going to handle it photographically.

-Location and weather conditions seem to be a crucial aspect to a successful photograph.
+Location and weather conditions seem to be a crucial aspect of a successful photograph.
 How do you handle these unpredictable factors?

 Just like wildlife, the weather is unpredictable.
 So I tend to go with the flow and don’t rely too heavily on weather forecasts.
 That said some local knowledge and observation should ensure you’re always prepared.
-Safety first obviously but if you can wait out a storm for example, the build up and the aftermath can be extremely rewarding.
-Think cheetah in the rain, angry clouds behind a herd of elephant, wind blown lion’s mane etc etc. These moments are fleeting – and, you’ve got to be in it to win it.
+Safety first obviously but if you can wait out a storm, for example, the build-up and the aftermath can be extremely rewarding.
+Think cheetah in the rain, angry clouds behind a herd of elephant, wind blown lion’s mane etc. These moments are fleeting – and, you’ve got to be in it to win it.